-The instructor and graders are committed to responding to your Canvas and email messages within 48 hours during the work week, Monday through Friday, except holidays.
-We also hold office hours each week via Zoom; links provided in the Contact section above.
-The major assignments will be graded within one week of their submission.
+The instructor is committed to responding to your Canvas and email messages within 24 hours when feasible during the work week, Monday through Friday, except holidays.
+There are also office hours each week.
+The major assignments will be graded, with meaningful feedback provided, within one week of their submission.